wuyichen24/system-design-knowledge/basics/Message_Queue.md

 ### Duplicate Messages
 If there are duplicate messages in a message queue, how the consumer handle duplicate messages (Achieve exactly-once delivery guarantee from at-least-once delivery guarantee).
 - **Solution 1**: Make the consumer idempotent.
-   - The consumer can process the same message multiple times without no additional effect.
+   - The consumer can consume the same message multiple times without no additional effect.
+- **Solution 2**: Track each message which has been consumed into a data store and discard duplicates.
+   - Add a unique identifier into each message.

 ## References